NASCAR America at 5 p.m. ET: Martin Truex Jr. joins Dale Jr. at the Big Oak table

 Bell has two concerns heading to WGI, the first of three road courses in four races.
 The first is shifting.

 “I don’t know if I’ve had a road course weekend where I haven’t blown a motor yet by missing a downshift or missing an upshift and accidentally downshifting,” Bell said.
-“So that’s the number one goal is to get through the weekend without blowing a motor.
+“So that’s the No. 1 goal is to get through the weekend without blowing a motor.

 “It’s just so opposite of everything that I’ve done in my past, but I’ve really enjoyed the road races that I’ve done, especially at Canada.
 I feel like I’ve been fairly competitive up there.”